mliebelt/lichess-viewer-wp/README.md

 # pgn-viewer-for-lichess

-Small wrapper around lichess viewer named lichess-pgn-viewer for Wordpress.
+Small wrapper around lichess viewer named lichess-pgn-viewer for WordPress.
 Lichess has built over time excellent chess software, and the lichess-pgn-viewer built by them seems to be very lightweight, and just right in a lot of circumstances.
-I want to find out if it is difficult to bring that viewer to Wordpress, and to have a block editor that supports embedding that player then.
+I want to find out if it is difficult to bring that viewer to WordPress, and to have a block editor that supports embedding that player then.

 ## Goals